stevearc/conform.nvim/README.md

     go = { "goimports", "gofmt" },
     -- Use a sub-list to run only the first available formatter javascript = { { "prettierd", "prettier" } },
+    -- You can also customize some of the format options for the filetype rust = { "rustfmt", lsp_format = "fallback" },
     -- You can use a function here to determine the formatters dynamically python = function(bufnr)
       if require("conform").get_formatter_info("ruff_format", bufnr).available then